 Alteration is defined as a change to interior or exterior facility arrangements to improve or change its current purpose.
 This includes installed equipment made a part of the existing facility, but does not include additions, expansions, and extensions.
-The procedures described in this paragraph provide a step-by-step method for preparing programming or budgetary estimates for building alteration when current design data is not available.
-The procedures use a building systems work breakdown structure (WBS) and relate the alteration work to new facility requirements as a percentage of new work.
+The procedures described in this paragraph provide a step-by-step method for preparing programming or budgetary estimates for building alteration when current design data is not available. \1\The procedures are based on the ASTM E15578-09(2015) UNIFORMAT II work breakdown structure (WBS) and relate the alteration work to new facility requirements as a percentage of new work./1/

-Figure 1 is an example of a completed DA Form 7307-R. Appendix C tabulates the ratio of WBS cost to facility cost from the USACE and DOD military construction historical cost data.
+Figure 1 is an example of a completed DA Form 7307-R. Appendix B tabulates the ratio of WBS cost to facility cost based on DOD military construction historical cost data.
 Table 6 shows the percentage of installation cost required for removal and the percentage cost required for installation.
-Other sources for this data are available from private industries.